devops-revanth/linux-blogs/cmarhcim2000509l70zuxf5db.md

 By now, ShopSmart was being built quickly using Agile.
 Features rolled out every sprint.
 But there was a problem…

 > “We’re coding fast — but deploying is a bottleneck.
 The Ops team is flooded.
 QA takes too long.
-Hotfixes go live at midnight!”
+Hotfixes go live at midnight!
+Developers and operations work together.
+Automate everything.”

 The dev team wanted **speed**, and the ops team wanted **stability**.
 That’s when they discovered **DevOps**.